ajlitzin/ovn-bgp-vagrants/spine-leaf-test/INSTALL-README.md

 local client -> base server -> vagrant vm hosting Horizon

-one way is to start two separate ssh tunnels, the first from your local client toward your base server, the 2nd from the base server to the vm hosting Horizon.
+One way is to start two separate ssh tunnels, the first from your local client toward your base server, the 2nd from the base server to the vm hosting Horizon.

 By default Horizon listens on HTTP port 80.
 We will listen locally on port 8080 and forward that on.

-from client to base server:
+From client to base server:
 ssh -L8080:localhost:8080 user@base-server

-from base server to vagrant vm hosting Horizon: ssh -L 8080:localhost:80 vagrant@10.255.1.233 -i ~/ovn-bgp-vagrants/spine-leaf-test/.vagrant/machines/rack-1-host-1/libvirt/private_key
+From base server to vagrant vm hosting Horizon: ssh -L 8080:localhost:80 vagrant@10.255.1.233 -i ~/ovn-bgp-vagrants/spine-leaf-test/.vagrant/machines/rack-1-host-1/libvirt/private_key

 Note: I'm not sure there is a good way to do this in one command with the -J flag or defining it in your ssh conf file because you then would need the vagrant machine private key local to your client server and this can change if you rebuild your vagrant vm.